Malindi: History

-In 1498 Malindi was a prosperous town with a population between 5,000 and 10,000.
+In 1498, Malindi was a prosperous town with a population between 5,000 and 10,000.
 The majority of the population was Muslim by this period, having converted largely between the 13th and 14th centuries.
-Like other Medieval Swahili towns, the ruling class or wazee was made up of the heads of the wealthiest patrician families.
+Like other Mediaeval Swahili towns, the ruling class or wazee was made up of the heads of the wealthiest patrician families.
 Similar to other Bantu-speaking peoples, these clan leaders elected a mwenye mui or chief who spoke on behalf of the patricians.
-The Portuguese mistakenly titled these individuals "Kings," misunderstanding the nature of Swahili political organization.
+The Portuguese mistakenly titled these individuals "Kings," misunderstanding the nature of Swahili political organisation.
 The wazee spoke both Swahili and Arabic, and claimed mythological origins from the East, most often Persia.

 Malindi's main source of prosperity was the export of ivory and rhino horns as well as exporting agricultural products such as coconuts, oranges, millet and rice.
 In the years before the arrival of the Portuguese, Malindi was a regional power but lagged significantly behind the two greatest states, Mombasa and Kilwa.
 When, in 1499, the Portuguese established a trading post in Malindi that served as a rest stop on the way to and from India, they were eagerly welcomed by the wazee who sought to use the Portuguese military might to establish themselves over their rivals in Mombasa.
 In 1500, King Dom Manuel I offered vassal status to Malindi.
 Malindi supported Portugal's successful efforts to conquer Kilwa and Mombasa in 1505.
-In 1509 the Portuguese established a factory (custom house) in Malindi, which they abandoned in 1512.
+In 1502, the Portuguese established a factory in Malindi, which lasted till 1593.
 The decline of Kilwa and Mombasa led to Malindi's flourishing.
-Malindi grew as other Swahili, as well as Arab, Persian, and Indian, merchants, craftsmen, sailors, and laborers flocked to newly powerful city.
+Malindi grew as other Swahili, as well as Arab, Persian, and Indian, merchants, craftsmen, sailors, and labourers flocked to newly powerful city.

-Malindi remained the centre of Portuguese activity in eastern Africa until 1593 when the Portuguese moved their main base to Mombasa.
+Malindi remained the centre of Portuguese activity in eastern Africa until 1593, when the Portuguese moved their main base to Mombasa.
 This was through the help of the Segejus and the Sheikh of Malindi.
 As the major East African ally of Portugal along the Swahili Coast, Malindi supported Portugal's successful efforts to conquer Kilwa and Mombasa.
 The two Swahili city states often had feuds with each other as they fought for dominance over the trade.
 In his military struggles against Mombasa, the Sheikh of Malindi allied with the Portuguese and Segeju to take over the city.
 In 1592, the Segeju occupied Mombasa, eventually surrendering it to the Sheikh of Malindi.
-The Sheikh then moves his court from Malindi to Mombasa and rules from 1593 to 1630.
-During this time, he invites his allies, the Portuguese, to build a Garrison and they dominate the city.
-After that the town gradually declined until it almost disappeared by the end of 17th century.
-In 1845 Ludwig Krapf visited the town and found it overgrown by vegetation and uninhabited.
+The Sheikh then moved his court from Malindi to Mombasa and ruled from 1593 to 1630.
+During this time, he invited his allies, the Portuguese, to build a Garrison and they dominated the city.